gregwebs/Shelly.hs/README.md

 Shelly gives you something different: detailed logging.
 In most cases this should be more useful than a stack trace.
 Shelly keeps a log of API usage and saves it to a .shelly directory on failure.
+If you use `shellyNoDir`, the log will instead be printed to stderr.
 This is in addition to the `verbosely` settings that will print out commands and their output as the program is running.
 Shelly's own error messages are detailed and in some cases it will catch Haskell exceptions and re-throw them with better messages.